Takeoff (rapper): Reactions

-Rapper Desiigner announced in a live broadcast on Instagram that he was leaving rap and could no longer be creative due to the death of Takeoff, although he released a track and music video three weeks later.
-Blogger DJ Akademiks held a three-hour stream in honor of Takeoff, in which he analyzed videos from the moment of the murder of Takeoff, and also called for fighting the ideology of violence in hip-hop, including stopping imitating rappers YNW Melly and Tay-K, both as notable for their murder charges as their music.
+Rapper Desiigner announced in a live broadcast on Instagram that he was leaving rap and could no longer be creative due to the death of Takeoff, although he released a track and music video three weeks later, and has remained active in the rap business since.
+Hip-hop blogger DJ Akademiks held a three-hour stream in honor of Takeoff, in which he analyzed videos from the moment of the murder of Takeoff, and also called for fighting the ideology of violence in hip-hop, including stopping imitating rappers YNW Melly and Tay-K, both as notable for their murder charges as their music.

 Rapper 50 Cent announced a moment of silence in honor of Takeoff during a concert in Finland, during which photos of him appeared on large screens.
 French soccer player Benjamin Pavard celebrated a goal for Bayern Munich by making a dab gesture, popularized by Migos.
-The Buffalo Bills football players held their traditional post-practice karaoke broadcast on Instagram, but before the party began, the players honored Takeoff with a minute.
+The Buffalo Bills football players held their traditional post-practice karaoke broadcast on Instagram, but before the party began, the players honored Takeoff with a moment of silence.
 The Atlanta Falcons paid tribute to Takeoff in their game against the Los Angeles Chargers, with pictures of him on big screens and his song playing in the background.

 Basketball player LeBron James changed his profile photo on his Instagram account to a black and white Takeoff photo.
-A couple of days later, LeBron came to the Los Angeles Lakers' game against the Cleveland Cavaliers wearing a suit and chain, exactly repeating the outfit of the rapper in one of his photo shoots.
+A couple of days later, LeBron came to the Los Angeles Lakers' game against the Cleveland Cavaliers wearing a suit and chain, in homage to an outfit of the rapper in one of his photo shoots.
 On November 15, rapper Gucci Mane released the track and video "Letter to Takeoff" dedicated to Takeoff, and on January 4, 2023, Takeoff's uncle, Quavo, released a tribute song to his nephew named "Without You".
 Hip hop media "WHY TV" made tribute with the song to Takeoff.

 Takeoff's label, Quality Control Music, released an official statement:

 It is with broken hearts and deep sadness that we mourn the loss of our beloved brother Kirsnick Khari Ball, known to the world as Takeoff.
 Senseless violence and a stray bullet has taken another life from this world and we are devastated.
 Please respect his family and friends as we all continue to process this monumental loss.

 Numerous murals depicting Takeoff began to appear in Atlanta following his death.

 Takeoff’s fellow Migos rapper Offset postponed the release of his second solo album, previously reported to be released on November 11, 2022.

+Wiz Khalifa called for peace in the hip-hop community following the violent deaths of Ball and fellow rapper PnB Rock who was also shot and killed less than two months prior to Ball.